lamine860/todo-app/README.md

 # todo-app
-A todo created using react, typescript, express, mongoose
+A todo app created using react, typescript, express, mongoose